How to generate an OpenAPI document with FastAPI

 When we add metadata to tags, FastAPI adds a top-level tags

-section to our OpenAPI spec.
+section to our OpenAPI document.

 for each path.
 By default, this unique ID is generated by the FastAPI generate_unique_id